 EARLI has Special Interest Groups representing researchers who study one or more parts and/or aspects of the field of Learning and Instruction.
 One of the main goals of EARLI is to encourage communication between researchers through Special Interest Groups.
 The SIGs support activities such as meetings, newsletters and publications and they give substance to the conference themes of the biennial EARLI conferences.
-Each SIG has two coordinators.
+Each SIG has two SIG Coordinators and one JURE Assistant Coordinator.

 You can see a list of all the SIGs by clicking here.